APPLICATION DEADLINE: April 1 of each year

 ELIGIBILITYThe Applicant must be one of the following:

-- graduate of the Occupational Science and Occupational Therapy program at the University of Toronto, or
+- graduate of the Department of Occupational Science and Occupational Therapy (OS&OT) at the University of Toronto, or

 - student in the Rehabilitation Sciences Institute who is either an occupational therapist or is working under the supervision of a faculty member in the Department of Occupational Science and Occupational Therapy, or